avraamya/data-site-php-sql-bootstarp/README.md

 The site allows operations INSERT, DELETE, UPDATE, SEARCH by using the database.

-**was build and design by:
+**was build and design by:/n
-Nir Farshy
+Nir Farshy/n
 Avraham Yagudaev**